History of horse riding in Kazakhstan

 Kumys-alu- This game is quite easy to grasp, too.
 A horseman must gallop on his horse and attempt to pick up coins scattered on the ground.
 The rider gets to keep the coins he gathers as a prize.

-So, there you have it readers!
-I bet next time you see a horse, you will think of the lovely country of Kazakhstan and the impact the Kazakh people 5,000 years ago made on our lives with horses today.
+So, next time you see a horse, you will most likely think of the lovely country of Kazakhstan and the impact the Kazakh people 5,000 years ago made on our lives with horses today.